 Here’s where to go:

 1. Grab a Bite – A whole new generation of restaurants have opened in Buffalo, coinciding with the greater rebirth taking place in the city.
 Order the fried chicken and biscuits at Toutant, featuring Southern family recipes passed down through the generations from a Louisiana farm.
 And nosh on a gourmet burger and onion rings that are quickly becoming a Buffalo favorite at Marble + Rye.

 2. Have a drink.
 Want a locally distilled spirit?
 Lockhouse Distillery just opened in the Cobblestone District and includes a full bar featuring their housemade gin and vodka.
 How about a craft cocktail?
-Try the Mr. Mule (the Buffalo version of a Moscow Mule) in the classy atmosphere of Buffalo Proper; we promise you won’t be disappointed.
+Try an Old-Fashioned, or any of their hundreds of other whiskeys, bourbons and ryes, in the classy atmosphere of Lucky Day; we promise you won’t be disappointed.
 And cold Buffalo beer?
 Give Big Ditch Brewing Co. a try; their two-floor tap room with stunning views of downtown Buffalo’s architecture can’t be beat.